Is there a connection between brain injury and dementia? Are there any ways to reduce a person’s likelihood of developing dementia after brain injury?

 These are just a few simple ways to help make things a little easier for dementia patients.
 For more suggestions, talk to your family doctor or a specialist.

 Brain Injury and Dementia: Conclusion

-Stay physically and mentally active.
-Eat healthily.
-Socialize with others.
-This will keep your body and mind in shape, and improve your quality of life.
+To reduce your risk of dementia after brain injury, it is crucial to stay physically and mentally active, eat healthily, and socialize with others.
+This will all keep your body and mind in shape, and improve your quality of life.

 And who knows?
 It just might keep dementia at bay.